ever-co/ever-teams-boards-store/README.md

-> this repo replaces a previous implementation in https://github.com/excalidraw/excalidraw-json
+# Ever Teams Boards JSON Server

-# Excalidraw Store
+This repo is a modified fork of <https://github.com/excalidraw/excalidraw-store> (Copyright (c) 2021 Excalidraw, [MIT license](https://github.com/excalidraw/excalidraw-store/blob/main/LICENSE))

-The server that stores all the encrypted sharable drawings from [Excalidraw](https://excalidraw.com) on Google Storage.
+The server that stores all the encrypted sharable drawings on Google Storage.

 ## Development